Azure/azure-sdk-for-net/sdk/compute/Azure.ResourceManager.Compute/samples/Sample1_ManagingDisks.md

 // first we need to get the resource group string rgName = "myRgName";
 ResourceGroup resourceGroup = await subscription.GetResourceGroups().GetAsync(rgName);
-// Now we get the virtual machine container from the resource group DiskContainer diskContainer = resourceGroup.GetDisks();
+// Now we get the disk collection from the resource group DiskCollection diskCollection = resourceGroup.GetDisks();
 // Use the same location as the resource group string diskName = "myDisk";
 var input = new DiskData(resourceGroup.Data.Location)